Served piping hot with a hunk of crusty bread, this creamy, nourishing butternut squash soup recipe is fall comfort food at its best.

 - 3 garlic cloves, chopped

-- 4 cups vegetable broth
+- 3 to 4 cups vegetable broth

-- Sea salt and freshly ground black pepper
+- Freshly ground black pepper

 - Heat the oil in a large pot over medium heat.
 Add the onion, salt, and several grinds of fresh pepper and sauté until soft, 5 to 8 minutes.
 Add the squash and cook until it begins to soften, stirring occasionally, for 8 to 10 minutes.